pete-hotchkiss/pete-hotchkiss/readme.md

 ## Hey,

-Im a design and f/e engineering leader in London, UK.
+Im head up design and f/e engineering at a FTSE250 corp, in London, UK.

+* Design systems
+* React, Angular and Aurelia frameworks
+* Brand
+* Strategy